adegtiar/handlebar/README.md

 ```

 ## Configure
-Need to include an API key from OpenAI and export it as an env varaible:
+Need to include an API key from OpenAI and export it as an env variable.
+This is managed through the .env file.
-export OPENAI_API_KEY="sk-..."
+cp .env.example .env
+Edit the line for CLAUDE_API_KEY to add your key.

 ## Run